kyma-project/kyma/docs/application-connector/08-10-rotate-root-ca.md

   kubectl -n kyma-integration edit secret connector-service-app-ca
   ```

 5. Get the existing Istio CA certificate.
-Fetch it from the `application-connector-certs-cacert` Secret and save it to a `old-ca.crt` file.
+Fetch it from the `application-connector-certs` Secret and save it to a `old-ca.crt` file.
 Run:
   ```
-  kubectl -n istio-system get secret application-connector-certs-cacert -o=jsonpath='{.data.ca\.crt}' | base64 --decode > old-ca.crt
+  kubectl -n istio-system get secret application-connector-certs -o=jsonpath='{.data.ca\.crt}' | base64 --decode > old-ca.crt
   ```

 6. Merge the old Nginx certificate and the newly generated certificate into a single `nginx-ca.crt` file: